ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## getServerPort {#getserverport}

 Returns the number of the server port.
-When the port is not used by the server, throw an exception.
+When the port is not used by the server, throws an exception.

 **Syntax**